Herman Otto Hartley: Career

-Hartley was short in stature, and in giving lectures, he would often begin with an audience icebreaker, asking, "Can you hear me?
-Can you see me?"
-He brought many distinguished statisticians to Texas A&M during his tenure, including Pearson, a slight man of "considerable height" who towered above Hartley when standing side by side, earning him the classic introduction from Hartley: "Never were there two more appropriate statisticians to work on the concept of range statistics."

 Hartley remained active at Texas A&M until 1979, when he accepted a full-time visiting professor position at Duke University while also serving as statistician with the National Testing Service in Durham, N.C., until his death on December 30, 1980.

 Hartley was an elected fellow of the Institute of Mathematical Statistics (1949) and the American Statistical Association (1953) as well as an elected member of the International Statistical Institute (1954).
 He served as president of the Eastern North American Region of the Biometric Society (1959), which was the first region formed in the present-day International Biometric Society, and as president of the American Statistical Association (1979).
-During his lifetime, Hartley earned many accolades for his contributions to mathematics and statistics, including the ASA's 1973 Samuel S. Wilks Medal recognizing his national and international efforts in the field of statistics.
+Hartley earned the ASA's 1973 Wilks Memorial Award recognizing his national and international efforts in the field of statistics.

 Research

-A prolific author, Hartley published nearly 100 papers (three-quarters of them during the final two decades of his career) in top-tiered journals until his mandatory retirement in 1977.
+Hartley published nearly 100 papers (three-quarters of them during the final two decades of his career) in top-tiered journals until his mandatory retirement in 1977.

 Hartley's most well-known work includes: